FEMS Congress Attendance Grant

 Applicants for a FEMS Congress Grant should:

-- be an early career scientist and thus should either have obtained highest academic degree (Bachelor, Master or PhD) less than five years prior the application deadline, or be a PhD student*
+• be an Early Career Researcher and thus should either have obtained highest academic degree (Bachelor, Master or PhD) less than five years prior the application deadline, or be a PhD student*

-- be the first author of an accepted abstract for the FEMS Congress of European Microbiologists
+• be the first author and presenter of an accepted abstract for the FEMS MICRO Ljubljana 2027: Congress & Exhibition

-- attend the FEMS Congress of European Microbiologists and be a registered participant
+• attend the FEMS MICRO Ljubljana 2027: Congress & Exhibition and be a registered participant

 *periods of maternity/paternity leave, special leave or illness do not count toward this definition